uroybd/topobon/src/site/notes/Personal/Reading/Books/Read/Silence by Shūsaku Endō.md

 </div></div>

 This was the end of his dark night of the soul.
 The new dawn was not a dawn devoid of faith.
 Quite the contrary.
-It was a dawn bringing a faith deeper than anything he have ever learned.
+It was a dawn bringing a faith deeper than anything he had ever learned.

 Since I have not read it in Japanese, I can't really talk about Endō's writing quality with much confidence.
 However, I think readers will agree with me on his ability to create symbolic archetypal characters whose importance lies in their manifestation of one quality, or vice, or a crisis.
 Over and over again throughout the book, they play the same role of a coward, kind, or heroic person.
 The book contains some very powerful characters of this type.

 His intellectual honesty is particularly praiseworthy.
 He understood the problem of a foreign religion such as Christianity must face in a culture that is in many cases diametrically opposite to Europe.
-Brutality and suppression are only side-effects.
-The problem is deeper and Endō faced it with much sincerity.
+Brutality and suppression are only side effects.
+The problem is deeper, and Endō faced it with much sincerity.

 > [!note] Notes and Highlights from the Book
 > (Notes:: [[Personal/Reading/Notes and Highlights/Silence by Shūsaku Endō\|Silence by Shūsaku Endō]])